QuickBooks Blog

 To William Paper Mill$100

-For example, you need to record the rent expense every month if you take computers on rent and decide to prepay the rent in January for the next twelve months.
-This is so because you do not want to understate expenses in your financial statements for the next 12 months.
+For example, you'll need to record rent expenses every month if you rent computers and decide to prepay the rent in January for the next twelve months.
+This is done because you do not want to understate any expenses in your financial statements for the next 12 months.

-Say, you record a Prepaid Rent of $500 at the end of every month.
-Thus, the adjusting entry would be as follows.
+Say, you record a Prepaid Rent of $500 at the end of every month, the adjusting entry would be as follows.

 Adjusting Entry